 We'll look at the benefits of each, a few examples, and give you the answer as to which type of exercise is better for you to focus on.

 Isometric exercises are exercises that engage and activate the muscles without movement.
 The word “isometric” derives from the Greek terms “iso”, which means “same”, and “metric”, which means “length”.

 So isometric literally means “same length” - i.e. your muscles remain the same length throughout the exercise.

 An example of this is a plank.
 You're activating a range of muscles with this exercise, however, you're not moving any joints - you're literally staying still.
 Thus you engage the muscles without contracting and expanding them, which is the basis of an isometric exercise.

 Isotonic exercises involve contraction of the muscle, moving a joint through a full range of motion while keeping the same resistance on the muscle throughout.

 The meaning of the term isotonic is “iso” or “same” (just like with isometric), plus “tonic”, which means “tension”.
 So, it means “same tension” - the tension on the muscle remains the same.

-It’s essentially the opposite of isometric exercise.
+It's essentially the opposite of isometric exercise.
 Think about a bicep curl, one example of an isotonic exercise.
-As you move the elbow joint, your bicep contracts, and gets shorter.
+As you move the elbow joint, your bicep contracts, and the muscle shortens.
 When you lower it, the muscle gets longer.